(How Does It Feel to Be) On Top of the World

-"(How Does It Feel to Be) on Top of the World" is a song by the British supergroup England United – formed by members of Echo and the Bunnymen, Ocean Colour Scene, Space and the Spice Girls.
-The song was written by Echo and the Bunnymen frontman Ian McCulloch and Johnny Marr and released as official theme of the England national football team for the 1998 World Cup.
+"(How Does It Feel to Be) on Top of the World" is a song by the British supergroup England United – formed by members of Echo & the Bunnymen, Ocean Colour Scene, Space and the Spice Girls.
+The song was written by Echo and the Bunnymen frontman Ian McCulloch and Johnny Marr and released as the official theme of the England national football team for the 1998 World Cup.
 According to Official Charts Company the single has sold a total of 94,000 copies.

 Background and release

 In 1998, Universal Music Group and the UEFA European Championship called a group of artists to record the official theme of the England national football team for the 1998 World Cup.
 The supergroup, credited as England United, was formed by Ian McCulloch of Echo and the Bunnymen, who co-wrote the song with Johnny Marr, the Spice Girls, Tommy Scott of Space, and Simon Fowler of Ocean Colour Scene.
 The song was the final single by the Spice Girls released with Geri Halliwell's vocals, until the group's reunion in 2007.
 It was overshadowed however by "Three Lions 98" and "Vindaloo".
 It was released on 2 CD single formats on the same day, the first featuring the standard versions of the song, including an instrumental.
 The second featuring remixes by Perfecto and an alternative instrumental version.
 The sleeve designs were of the white home kit (CD1) and the away red kit (CD2).